robifr/snake/Installation.md

 └── ...etc
 ```
 4. This one should be trivial.
 Open the file named `Makefile` in the root of directory tree, and look closely under `INCLUDES` and `LIBINCLUDES` fields. `INCLUDES` flagged with `-I` is lists of relative path for third-party library, in our case they're SDL2 and SDL2_ttf.
 And just like `INCLUDES`, `LIBINCLUDES` flagged with `-L` is lists of relative path for third-party linker. <br/><br/>
 Now reopen the `ext/` folder, look for a folder named `include/`, copy and paste their both relative path into the `INCLUDES` field inside our `Makefile`.
+Then, add `/SDL2` at the end of path.
 Repeat those step again for `LIBINCLUDES`, but now look for a folder named `lib/`.

 Here's part of my current Makefile as you can see from my respository:
 ```
 CXX := clang++

-INCLUDES := -Iext/SDL2-2.0.20/x86_64-w64-mingw32/include \
+INCLUDES := -Iext/SDL2-2.0.20/x86_64-w64-mingw32/include/SDL2 \
-            -Iext/SDL2_ttf-2.0.18/x86_64-w64-mingw32/include
+            -Iext/SDL2_ttf-2.0.18/x86_64-w64-mingw32/include/SDL2

 LIBINCLUDES :=  -Lext/SDL2-2.0.20/x86_64-w64-mingw32/lib \
                 -Lext/SDL2_ttf-2.0.18/x86_64-w64-mingw32/lib